meghanhkoon/Election_Analysis/README.md

         county_votes[county_name] += 1
 ```

-Lastly, the most convenient part of using this Python script for election audits is that the final results will be saved and printed to a txt file like the one below:
+Lastly, the most convenient part of using this Python script for election audits is that the election's final results will be saved and printed to a txt file like the one below:

 ![election_results](Resources/election_results.png)